defcronyke/epaper-idf/README.md

 git submodule update --init --recursive
 ```

-### To set up the project for OTA firware updating ability, do this once
+### To set up the project for OTA firmware updating ability, do this once

 ```shell
 # generate the DH param